diegodoimo/geometry_representations/README.md

 <br>

 #### a.
 Download the i-gpt pretrained models.
+You can download the iGPT-small model and the ImageNet dataset (training, validation, test sets) with:
 ```
 python src/download_igpt.py --model s --ckpt 1000000 --dataset imagenet --download_dir igpt_models
 ```